Black and White Photography

 The image below was an excellent fit for Black and White conversion.
 The light yellow is a perfect color contrast compared to the background.

 Tonal contrast is a term that describes variation in brightness between different areas of the image when light and dark tones located side by side.
 Black and White photography thrives on strong contrast!
-And that means even in the harsh midday sun - the lighting condition we certainly avoid in most cases can produce amazing images.
 When shooting for Black and White you need to neglect the colors, and instead see the scene in detail of highlights and shadows.
 If you are not sure, this might be the time to switch your camera settings to black and white or another name monochrome.
 Images with sharp tonal contrast have a better chance to become great black and white versions.

 I took the image below early morning just as the sun was rising, creating strong haze and dark shadows.
 In your camera setting change metering to "Spot Metering" to exposure at the brightest part of the image at a specific spot and not average the brightness level of the whole scene to create deep contrast.

-The image below has an earthy rustic tone, some bright areas where the light shines through.
-It makes an excellent example of black and white conversion.
+It made an excellent example of black and white conversion.

 TIP: Tonal Contrast